zamanianlab/wrmXpress/README.md

 - `matplotlib` – used in [tracking] pipeline for plotting visualizations.
 - `yaml` – used in [image_processing, utilities] preprocessing for reading and writing YAML configuration files.
 - `PIL` – used in [diagnostics, optical_flow] pipelines and [image_processing] preprocessing for reading, writing, and basic manipulation of images.
+- `ultralytics` - used in [segmentation] for yolo machine learning models and mask creation.

 Python standard library modules: